Download data sets from Eurostat https://ec.europa.eu/eurostat

 JSON API method.

-If your connection is thru a proxy, you probably have to set proxy parameters
+If your connection is through a proxy, you may have to set proxy parameters

 to use JSON API, see get_eurostat_json()